International Payments FAQs

 Requesting a recall or amending an International Payment

-However, in the instance where you wish to recall a payment that has been confirmed through AIB Internet Banking, there is no guarantee that this can be done, as the Receiver will have to authorise the Receiver's bank to debit the funds from his / her account
+However, in the instance where you wish to recall a payment that has been confirmed through AIB Internet Banking, we suggest you contact the beneficiary directly and request they return the funds directly.
+There is no guarantee that we can action the recall request, as the Receiver will have to authorise their bank to debit the funds from their account

-If an International Payment is recalled, please note that exchange rate losses may be incurred if the International Payment was subject to an exchange rate conversion either on the sending or receiving side.
-In addition the recalled payment may also be subject to a deduction of fees and charges by intermediary and/or Receiver Banks.
+If an international payment is recalled, exchange rate losses may be incurred if the international payment was subject to an exchange rate conversion either on the sending or receiving side.
+In addition the recalled payment may also be subject to a deduction of fees and charges by intermediary and/or receiver banks.

-Intermediary (Agent) Banks or the Receiver's Bank may also charge where amendments or investigations are requested.
+Intermediary (Agent) Banks or the receiver's bank may also charge where investigations are requested.

 Other Information